 Portfolio Analytics is our solution for property managers who wish to understand the booking trends of their vacation rentals.
-This enables them to use the data to come up with an effective Airbnb pricing strategy.
-It is available free of charge.
-Start your free 30-day trial of everything PriceLabs has to offer at pricelabs.co.
+This enables them to use the data to come up with an effective pricing strategy and it is FREE!

 When you first start with Portfolio analytics, you will see general portfolio trends.
 These will include data regarding the revenue, average length of stay, average lead time, and several reservations your listings received in the last 30 days.